4 ways to turbocharge accounts receivable

 So how can you speed up the accounts receivable process, while also reducing errors and improving cash flow?
 Here are our four top tips:

 1. Ditch the spreadsheets

-Spreadsheets are powerful and effective tools when utilised properly – and they’re also convenient, since you probably already have the software on your computer.
+Spreadsheets can be powerful and effective tools when utilized properly.
+They’re also convenient as you probably already have the software on your computer.

 Accounts receivables can be a monotonous process that requires a lot of data input and searching for information.
 While people can do the task, it can be a slow and tedious process that requires careful attention to detail to avoid mistakes.

-But it turns out that computers are great at the process and can process the information much faster and more accurately than a human.
+Why not let computers do the heavy lifting and process the information much faster and more accurately.
 By automating accounts receivable, you can improve your own data, get payments processed faster and free up time so your accounts receivable team can provide better customer service.

 3. Invoice electronically